Our mission is to connect essential dental services with the most underserved communities in East Africa.

 - Provide information for a feedback loop that informs future programs

 We understand that we’re only part of the solution.
-Zosseo Overland Support strives to form partnerships and engage in community-level activities that solve the root causes of poor oral health.
+Zosseo Overland Support strives to form partnerships and engage in community-level activities that help resolve the root causes of poor oral health.
 By forming local partnerships with government authorities and engaging with medical professionals in rural areas, we enable health authorities and individual community members to adopt sustainable change that will prevent oral disease after our departure.

 The Long-Term Goal